AbhinavA10/ML-courses/ML-with-Python/README.md

 Answer: The tree with the higher **Information Gain** after splitting is better.

 ### Information Gain
-- the information that can increase the level of certainity after splitting
+- the information that can increase the level of certainty after splitting

 `Information Gain = (Entropy before split) - (weighted entropy after split)`
-- `(weighted entropy after split)` is weighted by porportion of samples falling into that leaf.
+- `(weighted entropy after split)` is weighted by proportion of samples falling into that leaf.
 - as impurity / entropy decreases, information gain increases

 Below is an example of calculating Information Gain